SolaceLabs/solace-platform-mcp/solace-event-portal-designer-mcp/README.md

 - "List all application domains in my Event Portal"
 - "Show me events in the OrderManagement domain"

+## Usage Guidelines

+This MCP server is intended for use with AI assistants (such as Claude Desktop or Cline) in a controlled environment with human oversight.
+It is not designed for automated workflows like GitHub Actions or unattended automation systems.

+When using this tool, you share responsibility for the data privacy of your Solace Cloud data.
+Use API tokens with appropriate permissions and follow your organization's security policies.

 ## Installation

 ### Recommended: No installation needed